AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 ### Projects {#projects-65110}

-* When upgrading from Experience Manager 6.5.8.0 to version 6.5.9.0, the installation overwrites the properties on /content/dam/projects.
+* When upgrading from [!DNL Experience Manager] 6.5.8.0 to version 6.5.9.0, the installation overwrites the properties on `/content/dam/projects`.
 It resets the assigned metadata schema and properties of the folder to default (NPR-37124).

 ### User Interface {#user-interface-65110}